DaroGawlik/Java-BooksShop-Backend/README.md

 # Books Shop Project: Back-End Development

 Welcome to the Java Spring Boot back-end repository of My Project.
 This repository contains the server-side code and RESTful APIs built using the Spring Boot framework, with a MySQL database back-end.
+For the front-end implementation, please visit the [Angular-BooksShop repository](https://github.com/DaroGawlik/Angular-BooksShop).

 ## Project Overview